 Hungry travellers will feel right at home at Hostel One Ramblas.
 A great budget Barcelona backpackers hostel with free dinners ensure everyone has a good feed each day while bonding with fellow guests.
 Nighttime fun shows you the best of Barcelona’s nightlife and you can take advantage of free admission to many of the hippest bars and clubs.

 There are plenty of daytime adventures too and, if you need a quiet day off, the spacious lounge is a terrific place to relax.
 The larger dorm rooms have capsule-like beds with plenty of privacy.
-With all the freebies, this can be one of the cheapest hostels in Barcelona!
-Speaking off…
+With all the freebies, this is one of the cheapest hostels in Barcelona!

 Our all-around favourite when it comes to choosing the best cheap hostel in Barcelona in 2020, Mediterranean Youth Hostel is filled with life and fantastic facilities, all for great prices.
 You may never want to leave!
 Security is taken very seriously, with CCTV, wristbands to access hostel areas, and free lockers.

-The centrally located hostel has cool designs and comfy beds and the showers, with music piping as you bathe, channel your inner diva to belt out some karaoke!
+The centrally located hostel has cool design features and comfy beds.
+The showers are fun with music piping as you bathe so you can channel your inner diva to belt out some karaoke!
 Toiletries, Wi-Fi, printing, use of computers, and maps are free, and you can also join free walking tours and varied events.
 With events and communal meals, a well-equipped kitchen 24/7, and common areas stacked with goodies, it’s just a kick-ass hostel in Barcelona at cheap prices!

 Best Hostel for Couples in Barcelona – Free Hostels Barcelona

 Free Hostels Barcelona has everything you need (and more) for a fantastic stay and it’s one of the best hostels for couples in Barcelona.
-The private double rooms come with their own bathroom with a hairdryer and free toiletries, while dorm beds have shutters for maximum peace and privacy (heh).
+The private double rooms come with their own bathroom with a hairdryer and free toiletries, while each dorm bed has shutters for maximum peace and privacy (heh).

 There are eye-catching flashes of art and bursts of colour throughout the friendly hostel, and the facilities are second-to-none.
 Cook up a storm in the kitchen, grab a bite to eat from the café, and mingle in the common area.
-Freebies include breakfast and Wi-Fi and getting to and from the airport is easy with the affordable transfers.
+They also offer free breakfast and Wi-Fi and getting to and from the airport is easy with affordable transfers.